-Soak It Out: Presoak the item in a washbasin or sink filled with hot water.
-Leave to soak for 30 minutes.Please note that this process is recommended for cottons and linens.
-Items consisting of silk or silk-like synthetics may require different care instructions.
+Soak It Out: Presoak the item in a washbasin or sink filled with hot water for 30 minutes.
+Note that this process is recommended for cottons and linens.
+Items consisting of silk or silk-like synthetics should be handwashed with cool water and Delicate Wash.

 Set For Success: For the most effective clean, select the normal cycle on your washing machine and make sure the water temperature is warm.
 Add Signature Detergent considering the machine type and load size.
 Signature Detergent is our go-to for the everyday laundering of cottons, linens, and durable synthetics.

 Tip: If caring for an heirloom tablecloth, do not wash with fabric softener.
 Insert into a Mesh Bag prior to washing and choose a delicate wash cycle and cool water.